-National Donut Day
+National Donut Day Origins

-During World War I in 1917, the Salvation Army sent a convoy to France to try and find out what the American soldiers on the frontlines needed and missed from back home.
+During World War I in 1917, the Salvation Army sent a convoy to France to try and find out what the American soldiers on the front lines needed and missed from back home.
 This mission showed that the troops were in need of social centers where they could socialize with each other, have their clothes mended, and have food and confectionary from back home.
 These centers were built and called "huts", and female volunteers were present there to serve as "mothers" for the troops.

-The alternative they found was donuts, which were often fried in oil inside of the soldiers' helmets.
-These women became known as Doughnut Lassies or Doughnut Girls, and provided a source of comfort to the soldiers with their baked goods.
-The donuts became so popular that on a busy day the Doughnut Girls would fry over 300 donuts.
+The alternative they found was donuts, which were often fried in oil inside the soldiers' helmets.
+These women became known as Doughnut Lassies or Doughnut Girls and provided a source of comfort to the soldiers with their baked goods.
+The donuts became so popular that on a busy day, the Donut Girls would fry over 300 donuts.

-National Donut Day was first officially observed in 1938 in Chicago, as a way to raise money for The Salvation Army, so they would have the means to help those who were hit by the Great Depression.
+National Donut Day was first officially observed in 1938 in Chicago, as a way to raise money for the Salvation Army.
+This was done as a means to help those who were hit by the Great Depression.
 It was also a way to honor the bravery and service of The Salvation Army Lassies.

-Donuts first arrived in America by the hands of Dutch settlers in 1809 and has since been the number one favorite confectionery across the continent.
+- Donuts first arrived in America at the hands of Dutch settlers in 1809.
+Since then, it has been the number-one favorite confectionery across the continent.
 Over half of Americans claim to love donuts, and they are one of the most popular cakes to bring into the office.

-Generally, people tend to go to the established Krispy Kreme, Dunkin' Donuts or Tim Hortons to get their favorite cake, but independent and handmade donut shops are growing in popularity.
+Generally, people tend to go to the established Krispy Kreme, Dunkin' Donuts, or Tim Hortons to get their favorite cake, but independent and handmade donut shops are growing in popularity.
 Many of these donut stores give away free donuts for National Donut Day as well!